Mawlid: History

-Ibn Jubayr, in 1183, writes that Muhammad's day of birth was celebrated every Monday of Rabi' al-Awwal at his birthplace, which had been converted priorly into a place of devotion under the Abbasids.
+Ibn Jubayr, in 1183, writes that Muhammad's day of birth was celebrated every Monday of Rabi I at his birthplace, which had been converted priorly into a place of devotion under the Abbasids.

 According to the hypothesis of Nico Kaptein of Leiden University, the Mawlid was initiated by the Fatimids.
 It has been stated, "The idea that the celebration of the mawlid originated with the Fatimid dynasty has today been almost universally accepted among both religious polemicists and secular scholars."
 Annemarie Schimmel also says that the tendency to celebrate the memory of Muhammad's day of birth on a larger and more festive scale emerged first in Egypt during the Fatimids.
 The Egyptian historian Maqrizi (d.
 1442) describes one such celebration held in 1122 as an occasion in which mainly scholars and religious establishments participated.
 They listened to sermons, distributed sweets, particularly honey, Muhammad's favourite and the poor received alms.
 This Shia origin is frequently noted by those Sunnis who oppose Mawlid.
 According to Encyclopædia Britannica, however, what the Fatimids did was simply a procession of court officials, which did not involve the public but was restricted to the court of the Fatimid caliph.
 Therefore, it has been concluded that the first Mawlid celebration which was a public festival was started by Sunnis in 1207 by Muẓaffar al-Dīn Gökburi.

 It has been suggested that the celebration was introduced into the city Ceuta by Abu al-Abbas al-Azafi as a way of strengthening the Muslim community and to counteract Christian festivals.